What is an MPAN? A guide to supply numbers for businesses

 - Supplier switching: The MPAN ensures the correct supply point is transferred when you move to a new energy supplier.

-- Meter identification: It links a physical business electricity meter to a grid connection at a specific address, which is especially important for multi-site or shared buildings.
+- Meter identification: It links a physical electricity meter to a specific electricity connection, which is especially important for properties with multiple occupiers.

 - Smart meter installations: Installers use the MPAN to confirm the right supply is connected when fitting a smart business energy meter.